dvernon5/Ceasar_Cipher_Project/README.md

-# Ceasar_Cipher_Project
+# Ceasar Cipher Project

 A solution to the Ceaser Cipher Project.

-Overview:
+## Description
-In cryptography Ceasar cipher, is an encryption technique.
-It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
-For example, with a left shift of 3, D would be replace by A, E would become B, F would become C, and so on.
+The Caesar Cipher, also known as Caesar's cipher, the shift cipher, Caesar's code, or Caesar shift, is one of the simplest and most widely known encryption techniques in cryptography.
+It is a substitution cipher that replaces each letter in the plaintext with a letter that is a fixed number of position down the alphabet.

+For example, with a left shift of 3, the letter 'D' would be replaced by 'A', 'E' would become 'B', and so on.
+The method is named after Julius Caesar, who used it in his private correspondence.

+This project implements the Caesar Cipher encryption and decryption and decryption algorithm in C++.
+It provides a simple command-line interface (CLI) for encrypting and decrypting messages using a specified shift value.